9 Eco-Dive Resorts in Fiji for a Sustainable Scuba Trip to Polynesia

 Located in the northern Yasawas, Mantaray Island Resort offers budget-friendly dorms and beachfront bures.
 This makes it one of the most affordable dive resorts in Fiji.

-Scuba certification courses are available in the shallow waters off the beach while wreck, shark and night dives are offered for experienced divers.
+Scuba certification courses are available in the shallow waters off the beach, while wreck, shark and night dives are offered for experienced divers.

 Aside from swimming with manta rays, you can embark on guided island treks and village visits.
-At this eco-friendly Fiji dive resort, you can also learn traditional handicrafts and cooking techniques or test your skills at paddle boarding and kayaking.
+At this eco-friendly Fiji dive resort, you can also learn traditional handicrafts and cooking techniques or test your skills at paddleboarding and kayaking.

 Delicious Fijian food is served at the restaurant, with a highlight being the locally caught seafood and tropical fruits.